Pepe Julian Onziema

-In 2014, Onziema formed a coalition of 55 Ugandan civil society organizations to protect LGBT rights in the country.
-That year, UK-based charity Stonewall named Onziema Hero of the Year.

-A trans man, he has participated in organizing LGBT pride celebrations in Uganda.

 As of 2019, Onziema has been arrested or detained seven times, incurring violence in which he lost hearing in his left ear and needed to be hospitalized.

 Personal life

 Onziema was assigned female at birth.
 He first questioned his gender by the age of 6, and this increased at the age of 9.
 By puberty, he expressed himself in ways that "affirmed [him] as a male person."
-Although he could have transitioned anywhere, he chose to stay in Uganda and transition there to affect the country's culture.
+Although he could have transitioned elsewhere, he chose to stay in Uganda and transition there to affect the country's culture.
 He came out in the 1990s, and his mother was supportive throughout his life, including of his advocacy work.

 As of 2020, he has found acceptance throughout his community, attending village elder meetings and being embraced as "the son [he] truly [is]."

 Morning Breeze interview

-On December 18, 2012, he appeared on the NBS Television programme Morning Breeze for a debate over sexual minorities and their situation in Uganda.
+On 18 December 2012, he appeared on the NBS Television programme Morning Breeze for a debate over sexual minorities and their situation in Uganda.
 Presenter Simon Kaggwa Njala opened with the question, "Why are you gay?", which along with the rest of the interview became the subject of various internet memes.

-The interview later turned into an animated dispute when pastor and anti-gay activist Martin Ssempa appeared on the same episode to discredit Onziema.
-Ssempa misgendered Onziema, and using fruits and vegetables, demonstrated various sexual acts he described as “sodomy” while shouting over Njala in both English and Luganda.
+The interview developed into a heated dispute when pastor and anti-gay activist Martin Ssempa appeared on the same episode to discredit Onziema.
+Ssempa misgendered Onziema, and using fruits and vegetables, demonstrated various sexual acts he described as "sodomy" while shouting over Njala in both English and Luganda.

 Advocacy

 In 2014, Onziema denounced a local tabloid list of "200 Top Homo" Ugandans, many of whom did not identify as gay.
 The article was released just one day after President Yoweri Museveni enacted the Anti-Homosexuality Act, 2014 that included life imprisonment.
 Onziema criticized the piece for directly inciting hate crimes against members of the LGBT community including violence and murder.
 One victim was David Kato, his coworker in Sexual Minorities Uganda, who had been murdered following his publication in an article titled "Hang Them."

 That year, Onziema "led a successful challenge of Uganda's infamous law that made homosexuality a crime punishable by death."
 He united 55 Ugandan civil society organizations including parents, educators, and caregivers to "form a coalition to fight the law."
 CBC Radio reported, "Six months after the bill was passed, Onziema's coalition scored a court victory, striking the law down on a technicality."
+That year, UK-based charity Stonewall named Onziema Hero of the Year.